cx-prog-lang/.github/features/auto_default.md

 ## Example

-Suppose the struct `Test` was declared as below.
+Suppose the global struct `Test` was declared as below.

 ```c
 struct Test { int a; float b; char c; };